 Which of your songs are you most attached to?

-Mmm, that’s difficult… all have different favourites at different times.
-On my last tour, it was all about my first album, so I had a lot of fun playing the songs that I haven’t played for nearly 40 years.
+Mmm, that’s difficult.
+All have different favourites at different times.
+If I go on a tour wich is all about my first album, I have a lot of fun playing the songs that I haven’t played for nearly 40 years.
 So my favourite one back then was my first ever single which was called Iron Out The Rough Spots.

-I interviewed Zucchero recently, and we talked about you and the duet Senza una Donna (Without a woman) you performed together in 1987, so I was wondering: what was it like for you to sing in Italian?
+In his interview, Zucchero discussed the song Senza una Donna (Without a Woman) you two performed in 1987.
+How was it to sing in Italian?

 Haha, well, there’s not much Italian in that record, but I did learn some Italian about 30 years ago.
-So when I sing the song live, I always do the first verse in English and the second verse in Italian… it’s a lot of fun to do that!
-Even though I’m singing in English, I’d say “non è così che puoi comprarmi baby” (there is no way that you can buy me, baby)… it’s a little strange but I want to do it as a homage to Zucchero, you know!
+So, when I sing the song live, I always do the first verse in English and the second verse in Italian, it’s a lot of fun to do that!
+Even though I’m singing in English, I’d say “non è così che puoi comprarmi baby” [translates as “there is no way that you can buy me, baby”] ... it’s a little strange but I want to do it anyway as a homage to Zucchero, you know!